roger778876/systems-notes/README.md

 	- "Connectionless"; an established connection is not required
 	- data sent may be received out of order (or not at all)
 	- useful when speed is important; most media streaming services use datagram sockets; games
-	- uses the User Datagram Protocol
+	- uses the User Datagram Protocol (UDP)

 ## 12/18 Always tip your servers.